nkfoss/ohm-str/README.md

  ### Previous records and saving progress

-After saving the exercise, the workout page displays your results (*notice that warm-up sets are not displayed*).
-Each exercise has a table with the exercise name, set-type, and the previously calculated **one-rep maximum record (1rm)**.
+After saving the exercise, the workout page displays your results (*the warm-up sets are intentionally omitted*).
+Each exercise has a table (Bootstrap) with the exercise name, set-type, and the previously calculated **one-rep maximum record (1rm)**.
 Your calculated 1rm is the metric by which all strength-training progress is measured. **You can read more about it [here](https://en.wikipedia.org/wiki/One-repetition_maximum)**.

-The tables are Bootstrap.
 Each row in the table represents a set performed for that exercise.
 It displays the weight and reps, but also a metric to compare your performance to the previously set record.
-In our example, this means that 190 lbs. at 7 repetitions calculated to a 1rm (about 228 lbs) that was *1.08 times that of the previous record*.
+In our example, this means that 190 lbs. at 7 repetitions calculated to a 1rm (about 228 lbs) that was *1.08 times that of the previous record* - a good sign that training is going well.

 Sets that fall below the record are also shown.
 Knowing when you are progressing vs. regressing is important for adjusting your program to maintain progress.